 Why is there a waiting period for pet insurance?

-The two-week grace period is to prevent people from buying a pet insurance policy and immediately claiming for an illness their pet already had or looked like they were going to develop.
+To prevent people from buying a pet insurance policy and immediately claiming for an illness their pet already had or looked like they were going to develop.

 This would be a fraudulent claim because when you take out a policy you tell the insurance company you believe your pet is healthy.
 And if you do know about any previous conditions, your insurer will let you know whether it will cover them or not.